What is Occupational therapy in an acute hospital?

-What careers are available within Occupational Therapy?
+What careers are available within Occupational therapy?

-How do I become an Occupational Therapist?
+How do I become an Occupational therapist?

-What qualifications are required to work in occupational therapy?
+What qualifications are required to work in Occupational therapy?

 Where can I study?

-What personal qualities and experience do I need to work in Occupational Therapy?
+What personal qualities and experience do I need to work in Occupational therapy?

 What is an Occupational Therapy Assistant?

-Are there work-shadow opportunities in the department?
+Are there work shadow opportunities available within the department?